Charlotte Park (artist): Early life and training

-Career in art
+Career

+In 1941, while living in Washington, D.C., Park worked as a volunteer for the Federal Public Housing Authority.
+She subsequently took a position in a graphics unit of the Office of Strategic Services (OSS), the country’s first centralized intelligence agency.
+She met her future husband, artist James Brooks, there.

-Park met James Brooks a fellow artist in Washington, D.C. while working for the Office of Strategic Services (OSS).
-After moving to Manhattan in 1945, Park shared studio space with Brooks, and married him two years later.
-Brooks obtained the studio space when his friends, Jackson Pollock and Lee Krasner, vacated it on moving to East Hampton, Long Island.
-In 1949, Park and Brooks set up a studio in Montauk, Long Island and in 1954, when a hurricane blew the building off its foundation, they moved what remained of it to an area of East Hampton called Springs and there set up a pair of adjoining studios now known as the Brooks-Park Heritage Project.
+In 1945, Park moved to Manhattan, where she took night classes from Wallace Harrison, a Cubist painter who taught a geometric style of flat patterns.
+She shared studio space with Brooks, who had obtained it when his friends Jackson Pollock and Lee Krasner moved to East Hampton, Long Island.
+Park and Brooks married in 1947.

+In 1949, the couple set up a studio in Montauk, Long Island.
+After a hurricane blew the building off its foundation in 1954, they moved what remained of it to an area of East Hampton called Springs and there set up a pair of adjoining studios now known as the Brooks-Park Heritage Project.

-In 1949, Park began teaching at Leonard School for Girls and subsequently became an instructor first at the Dalton School then, between 1955 and 1957, at the People's Art Center of the Museum of Modern Art.
-In 1952 she participated in a group show at the Peridot Gallery and the following year she had a painting in the Annual Exhibition of Contemporary American Painting at the Whitney Museum of American Art.
-In 1954 she participated in a group show at the Guild Hall in East Hampton.
+In 1949, Park began teaching at Leonard School for Girls; she later became an instructor at the Dalton School.
+Between 1955 and 1957, she taught at the People's Art Center of the Museum of Modern Art.
+In 1952, she participated in a group show at the Peridot Gallery; the following year she had a painting in the Annual Exhibition of Contemporary American Painting at the Whitney Museum of American Art.
+In 1954, she participated in a group show at the Guild Hall in East Hampton.
 The Tanager Gallery in Manhattan presented her first solo show in 1957.
 Park showed often during the later 1950s, particularly in group exhibitions at Eleanor Ward's Stable Gallery.

 She showed infrequently during the 1960s.
-Records show only that her work appeared in Manhattan at group shows at the Tanager Gallery (1959), the James Gallery (1960), and the Alonzo Gallery (1969) and, on Long Island, in group shows at East Hampton Guild Hall (1960), Setauket Gallery North (1965), and Southampton Parrish Art Museum (1970).
+Records show that her work appeared in Manhattan at group shows at the Tanager Gallery (1959), the James Gallery (1960), and the Alonzo Gallery (1969) and, on Long Island, in group shows at East Hampton Guild Hall (1960), Setauket Gallery North (1965), and Southampton Parrish Art Museum (1970).

 She showed more frequently in the 1970s, including solo exhibitions at the Benson Gallery (1973 and 1976) and the Guild Hall (1979) as well as group exhibitions in those and other Long Island galleries.
 Her work was also included in a 1979 group show at the American Cultural Center in Paris.

-In the 1980s Charlotte's output declined and most of the exhibitions of her work from this time until her death in 2010 were retrospective in nature.
+In the 1980s, Park's output declined.
+Most later exhibitions of her work were retrospective.
 These shows include a 1981 joint exhibition with Brooks at Himelfarb Gallery, East Hampton; a 1985 show called Hampton Artists at the Arbitrage Gallery in Manhattan; a 1991 show of works on paper from members of the New York School at Elston Fine Arts in New York; a 1995 show of Women in the Fifties at the Anita Shapolsky Gallery in New York; and solo exhibitions at the Parrish Art Museum (2002) and Sanierman Modern (2010).
 She was given a major retrospective at the Berry Campbell Gallery in 2016.